-See the list of common violations in the box at left.
+See the list of common violations in the box below.

 Note: Court summons may be issued at any time during the inspection process due to noncompliance, failure to make sufficient progress, a serious violation, or if the owner is uncooperative.
 If access in not granted, a right-of-entry warrant will be obtained by the city official.
 Failure to make required repairs may result in the city abating, vacating or demolishing dangerous buildings or units.
 The cost of such action will be the responsibility of the owner of the property and may become a lien on the property.
 Tenants are required to keep units clean, sanitary and free of clutter and to report defects to the property owner or manager in a timely manner.

 Commonly-Found Housing Violations